 Take a stand and lend a hand.

-Our Youth Osa Advocates Program (YOA) offers two exciting way for kids, teens, and young adults to play a vital role in the protection, preservation, and economic sustainability of Costa Rica’s precious but endangered Osa Peninsula.
+Our Osa Youth Ambassador Program (OYA) offers two exciting way for kids, teens, and young adults to play a vital role in the protection, preservation, and economic sustainability of Costa Rica’s precious but endangered Osa Peninsula.

 Rainforests are an essential part of the global ecosystem and when they are lost, everyone loses.
 Here’s how you can take a stand.

 Create an OYA Fundraiser.
 You’re already on social media with your own network of friends and family.
 Reach out to them for support of your commitment to raise money to help protect the rainforest and the kids of the Osa communities in Costa Rica.
 Work with your friends, talk to your parents and teachers about your interest in setting up a fundraiser.
 We’ll help you coordinate with Global Giving to channel your contributions to the Corcovado Foundation’s OYA supported programs.

 Ideas to take a stand where you live